CHAD PHOTOGRAPHY TOURS WITH WILD IMAGES

 It is here we will set up camp before going to meet the Wodaabe for the first time.

-Over the following three full days we will explore the area around Dourbali, visiting market places and observing traditions that have been practiced by the Wodaabe for centuries.
+Over the following five full days, we will explore the area around Dourbali, visiting marketplaces and observing traditions that have been practised by the Wodaabe for centuries.
 In this rich region of Chad, the grazing grounds provide valuable nutrition for livestock.
-A higher than average salt content also aids in the treatment of parasites in cattle.
+A higher-than-average salt content also aids in the treatment of parasites in cattle.

 The Wodaabe settle here to organize important tribal gatherings, feasts and markets in the annual celebration of the Gerewol Festival.
 This important feast is important to the Wodaabe, many of whom have travelled huge distances to gather here.

 This carefully planned event is complex and fascinating.
 At the top levels of organisation are the elders, who have lost their ability to sing and dance.
-Instead they are the ones who urge and advise younger participants in the ways to celebrate and attract a mate.
+Instead, they are the ones who urge and advise younger participants on the ways to celebrate and attract a mate.

-After our last few hours around the Wodaabe people, we will drive back to N’Djamena for an overnight stay at the Hotel La Résidence.
+After our last few hours around the Wodaabe people, we will drive back to N’Djamena in time for a farewell dinner at the Hotel La Residence to celebrate our amazing Gerewol experience.
+Overnight at the Hotel La Residence.

-Today we start the three days/two nights journey to reach the Ennedi Plateau from N’Djamena.
-The often rudimentary roads and the great distances to cover in Chad means that we will need to spend two nights camping en-route, in the Mongo and Abeche regions, before we reach the market town of Kalait, the last before the vast region of the Ennedi begins.
-We will stop in Kalait to stock up on supplies before we drive north to spend our first night camping on the spectacular Ennedi Plateau.
+Today we reach the Ennedi Plateau at the southern edge of the Sahara Desert.
+Along the way, we will stop in Kalaït, the last town before the vast region of the Ennedi begins, to stock up on supplies before we spend our first night of camping on the spectacular Ennedi Plateau.

 This otherworldly region of Chad is home to the Toubou people, who move through this area on the backs of their camels.
 If we are lucky we will meet some of these nomadic people in their villages or as they bring their camels to water in the oases of the Ennedi.